List of college bowl games: Division II bowls

-NOTE: These games are similar to the National Invitation Tournament in Division I college basketball, for teams in conferences that did not make the NCAA Division II tournament.
+NOTE: These games are the Division II equivalent of the FBS bowls that are not integrated into the College Football Playoff.
+They provide a postseason venue for teams that do not qualify for the NCAA Division II Football Championship playoffs.

 Division III bowls

-Additionally, NCAA Division III is home to the Amos Alonzo Stagg Bowl (1973–2019; was played in Salem, Virginia).
-NCAA awarded the 2020 & 2021 games to Canton, OH, 2022 game to Navy-Marine Corp Stadium, 2023 to Salem VA, 2024 game to Humble TX and finally the 2025 game back to Canton.
-In contrast to other bowl games, the Stagg Bowl operates within the NCAA tournament structure rather than as a stand-alone post-season game; it serves as the Division III national championship game to conclude a 32-team post-season playoff.
+NOTE: These games are the Division III equivalent of the FBS bowls that are not integrated into the College Football Playoff.
+They provide a postseason venue for teams that do not qualify for the NCAA Division III Football Championship playoffs.

+Additionally, the Amos Alonzo Stagg Bowl has served as the championship game for Division III since 1973.
+It has been played at Phenix City, Alabama (1973–1982, 1985–1989), Kings Island, Ohio (1983–1984), Bradenton, Florida (1990–1992), Salem, Virginia (1993–2017, 2023).
+Canton, Ohio (2021, 2025), Annapolis, Maryland (2022), and Humble, Texas (2024).

 NAIA bowl games

 The NAIA's national championship game (which is the conclusion of a 16 team playoff) is currently not named as a bowl, but has held a bowl name in the past.
 Additionally, from 1970 to 1996, NAIA football was split into two divisions and held a separate tournaments and championships for both divisions; the Division II championship was never named a bowl and as such the past names listed below do not apply to the Division II championship game.